cemkar/cemkar/README.md

 ### <h1>Cem Kar</h1>
 <h2>About Me</h2>
-  Age: 20 <br>
+  Age: 21 <br>
-  Gender: Male (Cisgender) <br>
-  Pronouns: (He/Him) 👱‍♂️  <br>

   Location: PA, U.S. 🇺🇸 <br>
   Language: English <br>
   Preferred Communication: 📹 FaceTime, or 📫 Email *Located on website -> <a href="https://cemkar.dev/" target="_top">cemkar.dev</a>
 <h2>Who am I?</h2>
-<p>&nbsp&nbsp&nbsp&nbspI'm a student currently studying Computer Science and Mathematics, I'm passionate about Software Development.
+<p>&nbsp&nbsp&nbsp&nbspI'm a student currently studying Computer Science and Creative Writing, I'm passionate about Software Development.
 I've always had a interest in creating and designing solutions to problems since I was 13 where i would make scripts using python.
 I'm always looking to collaborate with people looking for help on there projects / startup ideas, I'm pretty open to new experiences, and always have a interest in learning more. </p>
 <h2>Experience With</h2>
 - C++ <br>
 - Java <br>